 Those beautiful words have become so famous in the 56 years since 1963 that most people identify Dr. King by that speech.
 Ask any school child who the man was, and they will tell you — he had a dream and was assassinated.

 The trouble with repeating something for 53 years is that it loses some of its power to influence and inspire.
 Not all of it.
 I certainly get choked up whenever I hear it.
 But you know how it is.
 There are parts of the speech we can all recite by heart.
 It no longer has quite the same quality as when the words, prompted by the Gospel-singer muse, broke loose from the great man’s soul.

 The grandeur of that speech casts a great shadow.
 So great it tends to obscure what may be Dr. King’s core message.

-King’s “Dream” speech retains its power and deserves our attention because the man who delivered it lived by the core values expressed in his “But If Not” sermon.
-Focusing on the dream (as we do, perhaps ad nauseum, on the King holiday) without understanding the core commitment that gave it light and power overshadows the source in order to favor the effect.
-We love the speech--why wouldn't we?
-But can we also love the existential commitment to “right for the sake of right” without which the dream would fizzle?
+King’s “Dream” speech retains its power and deserves our attention because the man who delivered it lived by the core values expressed in his “But If Not” sermon delivered five months before his death.
+Focusing on the dream speech without understanding the core commitment that gave it light and power overshadows the source in order to favor the effect.
+We love the dream speech — but can we also love the existential commitment to “right for the sake of right” without which the dream would fizzle?

 What follows is the full "But If Not" sermon, which is 22 minutes long.
 If you don’t have time to listen to the whole thing now, check out the brief 90-second excerpt just below it.
 But come back to the full speech if you can.
 You won’t be sorry.